dassencio/mapgen/README.md

 page as output.
 This page contains all the necessary JavaScript and CSS code it needs inlined into it, so it can be directly opened in a browser without the need for a web server such as Apache or similar.
-This also means it can be easily shared with others via e-mail or added to an existing webpage through an `<iframe>` element.
+This also means it can be easily shared with others (e.g. via e-mail) or added to an existing webpage through an `<iframe>` element.

-Here is an example of what a typical input YAML file looks like:
+Below is an example of what a typical input YAML file looks like:

 ```yaml
 map settings: